ianrhamilton/fastlane-plugin-saucectl/config.md

 ## `test_distribution: 'shard'`

-There are two options fpr sharding XCUITests.
+There are two options for sharding XCUITests.
 1. TestPlan
 2. TestTarget